OSC/ood-documentation/develop/_sources/customizations.rst.txt

 However, some sites may want to disable this feature because they do not allow ssh sessions on the compute nodes.

-To disable this, simply set the environment variable in the dashboards' env file ``/etc/ood/config/apps/dashboard/env`` to a falsy value (0, false, off).
+To disable this, simply set the environment variable in the dashboards' environment file ``/etc/ood/config/apps/dashboard/env`` to a falsy value (0, false, off).

 .. code:: sh